Descanonge/xarray-regex/docs/source/retrieve_values.rst

 --------------------

-As some metadata might only be found in the filenames, FileFinder offer the possibility to retrieve it easily using the :func:`FileFinder.get_matches` method.
+As some metadata might only be found in the filenames, FileFinder offer the possibility to retrieve it easily using matches.
+The :attr:`FileFinder.files` attribute stores files as a list of tuples containing a filename and its corresponding matches.
+One can also get matches from any filename with the :func:`FileFinder.get_matches` function.
-This returns a :class:`Matches<xarray_regex.matcher.Matches>` object, containing a list of :class:`Match<xarray_regex.matcher.Match>` objects.
+In both cases, matches are stored as a :class:`Matches<xarray_regex.matcher.Matches>` object, containing a list of :class:`Match<xarray_regex.matcher.Match>` objects.
 Each match retain its position in the filename string (relative to the root), the matched characters, and if available its parsed value.

 A specific match can be obtained using :func:`Matches.get_matches()
 <xarray_regex.matcher.Matches.get_matches>` and either:

   - the index of the matcher in the pre-regex (starting at 0)
   - a string specifying the name of the matcher, or its group and name (with the syntax 'group:name').
 If multiple matches correspond to the string, a list of matches is returned.

 The package supply the function :func:`library.get_date